vitessio/website/content/en/blog/2024-10-29-announcing-vitess-21.md

 ### Cluster Management and VTOrc

-VTTablets can now detect whether they have errant GTIDs when they join the replication stream on their own.
-This prevents replica tablets with errant GTIDs from joining the cluster.
-We have also added a new metric in VTOrc that shows the count of errant GTIDs in all the tablets for better visibility and alerting.
+We have added a new metric in VTOrc that shows the count of errant GTIDs in all the tablets for better visibility and alerting.
+This will help operators to track and manage errant GTIDs across the cluster.

 ### VReplication